 What is and what causes 1p36 deletion syndrome?

 As humans, we all should share 23 chromosomes from each parent, for a total of 46.
 But what happens when some of the genetic material (genes made from DNA) in the chromosomes is missing?
-The outcome depends on the functions that the genetic material control.
+The outcome depends on the functions that the genetic material controls.
 Unfortunately, in a relatively newly identified problem, 1p36 deletion syndrome, (first deletion noted in 1981 and in 1997, the clinical features first outlined), a small segment of missing DNA results in large problems for individuals missing the DNA and for their families.

 The name of the problem is 1p36 deletion syndrome.
 This numeric name means that it affects chromosome # 1, the largest human chromosome.
 It precisely affects the area on the #1 chromosome that is on a short arm of the chromosome (p means the short arm above the centromere that joins the two parental copies of chromosome 1, and area 36 is where the missing DNA should be located).
 In recent years (about 2005-08), recent diagnostic tests known as fluorescent in situ hybridization (FISH) and microarray comparative genomic hybridization (array CGH) have been developed to definitively diagnose the 1p36 deletion syndrome.
 CGH may determine about how much DNA is missing.